gabrielpascua/gabrielpascua.com/_posts/2016-03-02-modern-web-development.markdown

 ### Chapter 4.
 Architectural options for a web solution
 * ASP.NET Core does not depend on `system.web` or IIS.
 It is a cross-platform environment.
 You can run it on top of .NET 4.5.2 or .NET Core frameworks.
 * ASP.NET Core uses the new .NET Execution Environment (DNX) and only supports MVC (no WebForms)
 * ASP.NET Web forms shielded developers from HTML, CSS and Javascript.
 ASP.NET MVC did the opposite by giving developers more control of the markup.
-This paradigm better caters to today’s development needs with the proliferation of CSS and Javascript.
+This paradigm better caters to today's development needs with the proliferation of CSS and Javascript.
 * ASP.NET Web API is the replacement for WCF.
 In ASP.NET Core, it is part of the ASP.NET MVC API.
 <p></p>